 Dr. Clarence Wyatt became the 14th president of Monmouth College on July 1, 2014.
 He came to Monmouth from Centre College, where he was Chief Planning Officer and Special Assistant to the President, and also the holder of the Pottinger Distinguished Professorship of History.

-Wyatt has distinguished himself as a scholar of America’s involvement in the Vietnam War.
+President Wyatt has distinguished himself as a scholar of America’s involvement in the Vietnam War.
 He is the author of Paper Soldiers: The American Press and the Vietnam War, an acclaimed book about U.S. press coverage of the war.
-He co-edited The Vietnam Era, a digital collection of essays and primary sources, and has contributed chapters and essays to several collections on the Vietnam War.
-Most recently, he co-edited Media and Propaganda in Wartime America, a two-volume encyclopedia.
-Wyatt has also spoken at conferences on a wide variety of topics related to American politics, diplomacy, journalism, and the Vietnam War.
-As a Fulbright Fellow, Wyatt taught Vietnamese and U.S. history at Hanoi University in 2012.
-In 1986, he co-founded Heart of Danville, which was recognized by the National Trust for Historic Preservation as the nation’s outstanding Main Street program in 2001.
-He was active in a number of other civic organizations.
+He co-edited The Vietnam Era, a digital collection of essays and primary sources, and has contributed chapters and essays to several collections on the Vietnam War; and he served as co-editor of Propaganda in Wartime America, a two-volume encyclopedia.

+President Wyatt has spoken at conferences on a wide variety of topics related to American politics, diplomacy, journalism, and the Vietnam War, and he has appeared on TV as an election night analyst.
+As a Fulbright Fellow, President Wyatt taught Vietnamese and U.S. history at Hanoi University in 2012.
+In 1986, he co-founded Heart of Danville (Ky.), which was recognized by the National Trust for Historic Preservation as the nation’s outstanding Main Street program in 2001.
+He has also been active in a number of other civic organizations.

 First Lady Lobie Stone

 Lobie Stone, also a Centre alumna, received her B.F.A. in studio art from the University of Minnesota.
 Stone has had an extensive career in business.
-She was senior vice president of Torco Oil Company, running its oil trading and river transportation operations.
+She was senior vice president of Torco Oil Co., running its oil trading and river transportation operations.
 Stone was also a stock broker in Houston, at Lehman Brothers and as a vice president at Merrill Lynch.
 In San Antonio, she also owned Lobie Stone Design Studio, a successful design practice.

-Since arriving at Monmouth, Stone has immersed herself in the Monmouth Experience.
+Stone has immersed herself in the Monmouth Experience.
 With her background in the arts, design, and historic preservation, Stone has involved herself in work to enhance even more the College’s already-beautiful campus.
-Her first efforts are leading the development of a program to improve the landscaping and grounds of the campus, including making Monmouth a “Tree Campus USA,” as part of the College’s strategic planning process.
+Her efforts include leading the development of a program to improve the landscaping and grounds of the campus, including making Monmouth a “Tree Campus USA,” as part of the College’s strategic planning process.
 She is also working to preserve and rejuvenate the College’s wonderful architectural heritage.

 Presidents of Monmouth College